f-ei8ht/f8/content/posts/my-competitive-programming-setup.md

 ## Install Sublime Text

-Next you must install sublime text from their [officail website](https://www.sublimetext.com).
+Next you must install sublime text from their [official website](https://www.sublimetext.com).

 ### Setup for linux